determined-ai/determined/docs/manage/security/rbac.rst

 -  ``EditorRestricted`` users can still open and use scoped JupyterLab notebooks and perform all experiment-related jobs, just like those with the ``Editor`` role.
-The only additional permissions granted by the ``Editor`` role include the ability to create notebooks, Tensorboards, shells, and commands (NTSC tasks), as well as the permission to update these tasks, such as changing the task's priority or deleting it.
+The only additional permissions granted by the ``Editor`` role include the ability to create notebooks, TensorBoards, shells, and commands (NTSC tasks), as well as the permission to update these tasks, such as changing the task's priority or deleting it.